 Number 2: Corkscrew

 Ok it sounds obvious but when our crew also produces a lot of wine lifestyle programs, a decent corkscrew in our hotel rooms seems like a basic necessity.
 However many 5-star properties fail to provide one.
 In a world where TSA Agents are only too anxious to confiscate anything that looks dangerous, the classic corkscrew has become a checked bag luxury.
 We particularly liked the Luna Hotel Baglioni in Venice which had a wonderful corkscrew and two Riedel glasses always on the ready.
 This compares quite favorably to a hotel we stayed at in Kenya where they proudly sent us up an ancient wine opener that looked like a medieval torture device.
 They also included two paper cups.
 Good times.

 Number 3: Coffee Maker

-It goes without saying that if you spend your days tasting great wines from around the world and still use a corkscrew and glasses in your room at night then you’re going to need a good coffee maker.
-And that also means great coffee and cream in the room.
+It goes without saying that if you spend your days tasting great wines from around the world and still use a corkscrew and glasses in your room at night, then you’re going to need a good coffee maker.
+And that also means great coffee and tea in the room.
 Kudos here to the Grand Hyatt Taipei which not only had excellent in room coffee but they also had a hot water machine and a selection of teas and noodles.
 This is perfect for the jet-lagged traveler.
-Our entire team had stories abut late night noodle fests watching kitschy Chinese soap operas.
+Our entire team had stories about late night noodle fests watching kitschy Chinese soap operas.